 Waterproof Festoon Lights: What You Need To Know

-Both waterproof and non-waterproof festoon lights are beautiful lighting options that lend nostalgic ambiance and enhance aesthetic appeal to any space.
+Both waterproof and non-waterproof festoon lights are beautiful lighting options that lend a nostalgic ambience and enhance aesthetic appeal to any space.
 The two lighting options are highly DIY, customisable, and versatile, great for spaces of all sizes.
-Nonetheless, this article will zero in on the waterproof rating of festoon lights to ensure a safe and trouble free finished product.
+Nonetheless, this article will zero in on the rating of waterproof festoon lights to ensure a safe and trouble-free installation.

 What’s the Ideal IP Rating of Waterproof Festoon Lights?

-The ideal Ingress Protection (IP) rating of waterproof festoon lights starts at IP44 and in rare cases can exceed this number.
-The IP rating can start as low as IP20 rating, which means not all festoon lights are created equal (or waterproof).
+The ideal Ingress Protection (IP) rating of waterproof festoon lights starts at IP44 and, in rare cases, can exceed this number.
+The IP rating can start as low as IP20, which means not all festoon lights are created equal (or waterproof).